Lakeshore West line: Future

 As part of the 2008 Metrolinx regional transportation plan entitled The Big Move, the agency identified an express all-day service between Hamilton and Oshawa (via Toronto Union) as one of its top 15 priorities.
-Metrolinx has also committed to eventually providing service every 15 minutes on the line, as well as electrifying railways.
-This project, dubbed Regional Express Rail, is expected to reduce some trip times by 20%.
+This project, formally dubbed GO Expansion is expected to reduce some trip times by 20%.

+GO Expansion will involve electrifying the Lakeshore West line up to Burlington GO Station, and introduce electrified rail services that will operate up to every 3.5 minutes during peak hour, as well as expanding off-peak service beyond Aldershot GO Station into Hamilton and beyond to Niagara Falls.
+GO Expansion also involves upgrading multiple stations to include enhanced passenger accommodations, as well as raising the platforms at all GO Stations on the line to be the same height as the coaches, removing the need to step up into the coach and making all sections of the trains accessible.

 In early 2019, Niagara Falls, New York officials expressed interest in having GO Transit expand rail service over the border to the Niagara Falls station in New York.
 Metrolinx stated that there are specific restrictions when a train leaves Ontario, or any province in Canada, that require a different set of inspection criteria and standards in order to legally enter the United States which would make a stop at the station difficult.

+In June 2020, Metrolinx released a business case for a proposed station near Humber Bay, named Park Lawn GO Station.
+The station will be integrated with a residential development being constructed at the same time.